FusionAuth/fusionauth-site/site/_posts/2020-06-05-private-labeling-with-fusionauth.md

 FusionAuth provides an easier option: tenants.
 [Tenants](/docs/v1/tech/core-concepts/tenants) are a first class construct in FusionAuth.
 When you set up a new instance, there is one tenant installed: "Default".
 And sometimes one is enough.

 But you can create as many as you'd like.
-From the perspective of user signing in, each tenant is a separate installation.
+From the perspective of a user signing in, each tenant is a separate installation.
 Each tenant has its own email templates, themes, application configurations and users.
 API keys can be scoped to a tenant, so if you want to give a client an API key to allow them to create their own integrations, you can.
 This allows for tighter integrations between your todo application and your clients' systems, and is a nice premium feature to offer with no cost to you.

 {% include _image.liquid src="/assets/img/blogs/private-label-with-tenants/creating-new-tenant.png" alt="Creating a new tenant" class="img-fluid" figure=false %}